micky-it/ssh-mini-tool/README.md

 `$ sudo ./uninstall.sh`

+**If you want to use this script without installing it you can run the script or binary without running install.sh** :

+`$ sudo ./ssh-mini-tool.sh`
+or
+`$ sudo ./ssh-mini-tool`

 ## Donations
 I am 13 years old and I really like computer science and programming.
 If you think this script was useful for you, you can support me by donating bitcoins to the following address: